Ruecktenwald/My-Code-Library/README.md

 X Posts -> language:Text description:text code:text
 X User -> Devise
 X admin - Administrate
+X Pundit authentication

 ## Features:
 X require User signin - to CRUD
-X Code Language ReferenceGuides/Pages - create resource posts with code instruction for build tasks (RoR, Javascript) X user can create their own library of code reference X Pundit authentication
+X Code Language ReferenceGuides/Pages - create resource posts with code instruction for build tasks (RoR, Javascript) X user can create their own library of code reference

-- User can add their own category and choose their top four
+- User can add their own category and choose their top four which are shown above "My Code Library"
 - User can chose to allow their library to be public
 - User can add other users library to a side bar
 - User can add other users individual posts to their library